natisawesome/ANTH410R/2025-08-30-Nats-Fail-Log.md

 Overall, I really like this interface and how it works.
 It's similar to OneNote or Word documents, which I typically use for most of my classes.
 I like the idea of notebooks and pages, but Joplin offers the same concept with markdown support.

+Also, I was struggling to get my GitHub to format seperate paragraphs or sentences properly without use of a bullet point, and if I copy paste from Joplin it formats exactly the same as on Joplin.
+From now on that is how I will be doing my notes.

 <img width="868" height="754" alt="image" src="https://github.com/user-attachments/assets/111bfaaf-1d81-4924-b9f4-5328c984c081" />

 ### Paper